niccolo1994/Test-Jupyter-Notebook/README.md

 # Test-Jupyter-Notebook
-Hello, these are my files for my test how to use a Jupyter Notebook
+Hello, this is my Jupyter Notebook for the Data Science Tools and Ecosystems Test

 Thanks,
 Niccolò